tablelandnetwork/basin-cli/examples/provider/README.md

 # Provider Server Example

-Implement a simple provider server for testing.
+Implements a simple provider server for testing.